TotalVerb/MathEnrichment/README.md

 ## Future Subjects

-### Digit sums (High School)

-This subject covers an interesting subject that comes up often when looking at whole numbers in base 10: the sum of the digits.
-Currently contains two lessons, both interactive notebooks, but both incomplete.

 ### Operations (High School)

 This subject is planned to be a gentle introduction to analysis, covering basic